 How to choose a new WordPress host

-When you’re choosing a new managed WordPress host, it’s critical to make sure you pick the right balance of features and service—after all, the last thing you want to do is be switching hosts again only a few months down the road!
+When you’re choosing a new managed WordPress host, it’s critical to make sure you pick the right balance of features and service, fit for your website.
+After all, the last thing you want to do is be switching hosts again only a few months down the road!

 There are a lot of benefits when choosing managed WordPress hosting over regular hosting: